 For more ideas, look at other longarm quilters’ work and try practicing their designs.

 One great option is to get some design books that show the step-by-step methods for creating these designs.
-Free-Motion Quilting, written by Bluprint instructor Angela Walters, is an excellent choice for beginning longarm quilters.
+Free-Motion Quilting, written by Craftsy instructor Angela Walters, is an excellent choice for beginning longarm quilters.

 Also, be sure to check out the FREE Craftsy class A New Look at Longarm Quilting for more than 70 minutes of up-close instruction from longarm expert Mandy Leins.